 Figure 6.5.1-1: Unified Location Service Exposure Procedure without routing by a UDM

 1a.
-An external AF sends an LCS Service Request to an NEF in the HPLMN for a target UE using an NEF API and includes an identification of the UE (e.g. SUPI or GPSI) and details of the location request such as whether a current or last know immediate location or a deferred location is requested, the location accuracy and response time, LDR request information and other information applicable to the type of request.
+An external AF invokes an Nnef_EventExposure_Subscribe service operation towards an NEF in the HPLMN for a target UE and includes an identification of the UE (e.g. SUPI or GPSI) and details of the location request such as whether a current or last know immediate location or a deferred location is requested, the location accuracy and response time, LDR request information and other information applicable to the type of request.

 1b.
 As an alternative to step 1a, a consumer NF in the HPLMN for a target UE invokes an Nnef_EventExposure_Subscribe service operation towards an NEF in the HPLMN and includes a global identification of the UE (e.g. SUPI or GPSI) and details of the location request as in step 1a.